polonipeter/app/README.md

 It requires user authorization, to be able to access data on spotify api.

 ## Usage
 To run this app python(django) is needed.
+Server is launched by command python3 manage.py runserver.
 App runs localy by default on adress http://localhost:8000 .
 After succsseful start, on this adress should apear button, that asks for user authorization, if this wasnt already done before user should be redirected to spotify and will be asked to login and confirm sharing of information.
 After authorization is completed user will be redirected back to app and will be able to see desired data.